The Lifelong Love of Lacrosse: Melissa Meager’s Journey to Supporting Carolina Women’s Lacrosse

 She played lacrosse in junior high before attending Taft, a prep school in Connecticut.
 She was part of the first class of girls to attend Taft who, perhaps unsurprisingly, did not have athletic programs prepared for the girls when Meager and her classmates arrived on campus.

-“I was shocked,” Meager said about the lack of structured athletic programs for the girls at Taft.
+“I was shocked,” Meager said regarding the lack of structured athletic programs for the girls at Taft.
 “I was in a constant back and forth with the athletic director who had not counted on using his budget to support girls’ sports.
 I was asking for the most basic resources to get us up and running with lacrosse, field hockey, etc. During this time, I used to hang around a young assistant director of admissions who used to tell me funny lacrosse stories from his days as a Tar Heel.
 I eventually talked Ferdie Wandelt into agreeing to coach us.”

 That was the beginning of girls’ lacrosse at Taft.
 The program has thrived for over 50 years.